ndkhanh360/ndkhanh360.github.io/_pages/about.md

 I'm a recent graduate from VNUHCM-University of Science, majoring in Information Technology.
 I was honored to be the salutatorian of the Honor Program (cohort 2017) of the Faculty of Information Technology, one of the best IT/CS programs in Vietnam.

 I'm currently a teaching assistant at the Department of Computer Science, VNUHCM-University of Science.
-I'm also an AI Resident at FSoft AI Center, working on equivariant models for graphs and point clouds.
-Previously, I was a research intern at VinAI Research, where I learned about vision & language research as well as scene text recognition.
+Previously, I was an AI Resident at FSoft AI Center, working on equivariant models for graphs and point clouds.
+Before that, I was a research intern at VinAI Research, where I learned about vision & language research as well as scene text recognition.

-I am interested in computer vision, machine learning, and their real-life applications.
-I am actively looking for a M.Sc./Ph.D. position in Computer Science.

 ## News
 - **Aug, 2022**: My paper [Uncertainty-aware Label Distribution Learning for Facial Expression Recognition](https://arxiv.org/abs/2209.10448) was accepted to [WACV 2023](https://wacv2023.thecvf.com).